Drift, Building a Unicorn Brand

 From Brand to Unicorn

-In 2020, Drift saw a 70% increase in annual recurring revenue (ARR), a testament to the incredible results their customers were experiencing.
-By 2021, Drift reported generating $5 billion in revenue for their customers.
-That same year, Drift was acquired by Vista Partners for $1.2B and later became part of SalesLoft.
+In 2020, Drift saw a 70 percent increase in annual recurring revenue.
+By 2021, the company reported generating 5 billion dollars in revenue for its customers.
+That same year, Drift was acquired for $1.2 billion.